Trump to bar abortion referrals by family planning clinics

 #ReadLocal

-The final regulation was published Friday on an HHS website.
+The regulation was published Friday on an HHS website .
 It's not official until it appears in the Federal Register and the department said there could be "minor editorial changes."
+A department official confirmed it was the final version.

-Known as Title X, the family-planning program serves about 4 million women annually, costing taxpayers about $260 million.
+Known as Title X, the family-planning program serves about 4 million women annually through independent clinics, many operated by Planned Parenthood affiliates, which serve about 1.6 million women.
+The grant program costs taxpayers about $260 million annually.

+Abortion is a legal medical procedure, but federal laws prohibit the use of taxpayer funds to pay for abortions except in cases of rape, incest, or to save the life of the woman.

 Comments